mrpunkdasilva/nakyma-project/README.md

 ## How to Build and Run

-To build the project, navigate to the root directory (`sav-project`) and run:
+To build the project, navigate to the root directory (`nakyma-project`) and run:

 ```bash
 mvn clean install